Vintage photos that show the beauty of America's national parks

 Driving through a tree

-Glacier Bay National Park of Alaska contains 3.3 million acres, and includes fjords, glaciers, and temperate rainforests.
-It is one of the most vast conservation areas on the globe.
+Glacier Bay National Park of Alaska contains 3.3 million acres and includes fjords, glaciers, and temperate rainforests.
+It is one of the vastest conservation areas on the globe.

 John Muir became one of Glacier Bay National Park's earliest advocates during his travels there to study glaciology.
 He noted early on that Yosemite may have been created by these same massive ice sheets.